luxsrc/lux/doc/design.rst

 For most applications in high-performance computing, we need a detailed content dependent message to help debugging the algorithm.
-We suggest using a unique string id (e.g., message count, hash key) to identify a cached message, and bitwise-OR-ing the id with an optional facility key and the exception code described in this section.
+We suggest using a unique id (e.g., message count, hash key) to identify a cached message, and bitwise-OR-ing the id with an optional facility key and the exception code described in this section.
-This string id can be architecture, platform, and implementation dependent.
+This id can be architecture, platform, and implementation dependent.

 Resource Abstraction